rapidsms/rapidsms/docs/topics/contrib/handlers.rst

 ================

-When a message is received, the `handlers` application calls `dispatch` on each of the handlers it loaded during :ref:`handler discovery
+When a message is received, the `handlers` application calls `dispatch` on each of the handlers it loaded during :ref:`handlers discovery
 <handlers-discovery>`.

 The first handler to accept the message will block all others.
 The order in